Political parties

 By 2020, the Conservative Party had become completely controlled by its militant right wing.
 Many former Conservatives, including former Prime Ministers Theresa May, David Cameron and John Major, had condemned Boris Johnson for the way he was running the affairs of the nation.
 Government policy was seen to be controlled by the Prime Minister's very right-wing and unelected advisor, Dominic Cummings.
 Several moderate senior civil servants either resigned or else were replaced by neo-liberals brought in more for their political leanings than for their experience.

-Since summer 2022, the scandals and confusion surrounding the Conservative party have vastly improved Labour's rating in the polls, with new polls in October 2022 giving them a thirty point lead..... enough to form the next government with a huge majority.
+Meanwhile, the Labour Party has returned to electability since the replacement of the left-wing Jeremy Corbyn by the centrist Sir Keir Starmer, a former human rights lawyer and also former Director of Public Prosecutions.
+Since summer 2022, the scandals and confusion surrounding the Conservative party have vastly improved Labour's rating in the polls, with opinion polls in October 2022 giving them a thirty point lead..... enough to form the next government with a huge majority.

 Going into 2024, Labour maintain a twenty point lead over the Conservatives in the opinion polls.